Laila Harbert: Arsenal

-Watford (dual-sign loan)

-At the start of the 2023-2024 season, Harbert signed on dual-sign agreement with Women's National League side Watford alongside fellow Young Gunners Michelle Agyemang and Katie Reid.
+At the start of the 2023–2024 season, Harbert signed on dual-sign agreement with Women's National League side Watford alongside fellow Young Gunners Michelle Agyemang and Katie Reid.
 She featured in 17 games for Watford across all competitions, scoring her first senior goal and hat-trick in a 6–1 win away at Southampton to keep Watford in the FA Cup.

-Southampton (loan)

-After signing her first professional contract with parent club Arsenal, Harbert signed on loan for the remainder of the 2024-25 season with Women's Championship side Southampton FC on 23 January 2025, linking up with former Young Gunner Araya Dennis and current Gunner Vivienne Lia.
+After signing her first professional contract with parent club Arsenal, Harbert signed on loan for the remainder of the 2024–25 season with Women's Championship side Southampton FC on 23 January 2025.
 Harbert made 9 appearances across all competitions for Saints.

-Portland Thorns (loan)

 On 25 August 2025, Harbert joined NWSL club Portland Thorns FC on a loan through the remainder of the Thorns' 2025 campaign.
 She made her NWSL debut one month later, coming on as a second-half substitute for Hina Sugita in a 26 September defeat to Gotham FC.

+On 28 January 2026, Harbert joined WSL club Everton on loan through to the end of the 2025–26 season.

+San Diego Wave

+In July 2026, Harbert signed for San Diego Wave FC of the National Women's Soccer League on a three-year deal through 2029.
+She made her Wave debut on 14 August 2026, coming on as a substitute for Laurina Fazer in a 1–1 draw with the Denver Summit.

 International career

 Harbert has represented the England Under-17, Under-19 and Under-23 national teams.

 Harbert was part of the England squad who got to the semi-final of the 2023 UEFA Women's Under-17 Championship, where they ended their run with a 3–1 defeat to Spain in the semi-finals.
 The midfielder later captained the Under-17 side to the final of the 2024 UEFA Women's Under-17 Championship, where they were again beaten by Spain in a 0–4 loss in Malmö, Sweden.

 Towards the end of 2024, Harbert was also given the captain's armband for the 2024 FIFA U-17 Women's World Cup as England looked to overcome their previous defeats by rivals Spain.
 The England side were defeated again in the semi-finals by the Spanish team, and then beaten by the United States in the third-place playoff to finish fourth.

 Harbert made her Under-19 debut in the Albir Garden Tournament in yet another defeat to Spain, starting all three of England's games in the tournament.

 Harbert received her first call-up for the Under-23 squad on 15 October 2025, making the jump up from the U-19 squad.

+Having made her debut for the Under-23s in a 5-0 defeat to Germany, Harbert then received her first call-up for the England Under-20 squad for their first training camp in preparation for the 2026 Under-20 World Cup.
+Harbert made her debut for the England Under-20 side in a 1-2 win against China.